-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR), which emcompasses Regional Development Victoria (RDV), values the privacy of individual’s personal information.
+The Department Jobs, Precincts and Regions (DJPR), which encompasses Regional Development Victoria (RDV), values the privacy of individual’s personal information.

 Topics on this page include:

 - Personal information

 - Access to and correction of personal information

 - Internet user risks

 This website contains links to other websites which are not part of the department.
 This privacy statement does not apply to those websites.